urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ### Gradient navigation:

-Once the **cost map** and the **obstacle map** are calculated the **final cost map** is obtained as the sum of both maps, so that, the cost of the cells close to the obstacles is incremented.
+Once the **cost map** and the **obstacle map** are calculated the **final cost map** is obtained as the sum of both maps, so that, the cost of the cells near to the obstacles is incremented.
 Therefore, the **final cost map** will be the one used by the taxi to navigate.
 The navigation part follows the next structure:
 - Get the position of the car relative to the map.
 - Expand a aXa square around the taxi and get the coordinates relative to the map of the cell with less cost.